ahhz/raster/documentation/functions/make_any_raster.md

 template<class T>
 br::any_raster<T> recursive_function(br::any_raster<T> r)
 {
-  // continue offsetting by 1 pixel until the cornerpixel is > 4
+  // continue offsetting by 1 cell until the corner cell is > 4

   int pad_value = 999; // > 4 to guarantee that the recursion will end